Ji-Paraná (footballer): Corinthians

+Revealed in Corinthians youth categories, he played for the club in 2005 and 2006, making 7 appearances for the professional team.

 Internacional

 Ji joined Internacional from Corinthians on a 5-year contract from 23 October 2006.
 Inter later re-sold 45% economic rights to unknown parties for R$ 1million.
 Ji debuted for Inter in the Campeonato Gaucho in early 2007.
 On 16 March 2009 Inter loaned out the former Brazilian U-20 footballer to Campeonato Brasileiro Série B side Brasiliense.
 In August 2010 Junior Felício Marques moved to Hungarian side Győri ETO, one of the title contenders of the Hungarian premier league NB I. Internacional did not receive any fee but unknown fee was received by third parties owner.